Charles " BIG MIKE" Elston- City Of Salem Fire Department & Kentland Vol. Fire Department

 M. Jason Stallings - Richmond Fire Department & Smithfield VFD

 Jason started his fire service career back in 1988 where he became the third generation of his family to serve at Smithfield Volunteer Fire Department.
 He graduated from the Tidewater Regional Fire Academy as a volunteer from Smithfield.
 He then got a job with the City of Hampton.
 Jason went on to graduate from the City of Richmond’s fire academy where he has been assigned to engine, ladder and rescue companies in the city.
-He is currently the Fire Chief of Smithfield Volunteer Fire Department.
+He is currently an Assistant Chief of Smithfield Volunteer Fire Department.

 Johnny Saunders - Carrsville VFD & Smithfield VFD